-The Michigan Department of Health and Human Services, Aging and Adult Services Agency (AASA), Operating Standards for Service Programs comprises the operating guidelines to be followed by providers of services to older persons in Michigan.
-This manual represents a compilation of the policies, standards, rules, regulations and statutes most directly relating to service programs.
-It is intended for use by the Aging and Adult Services Agency (AASA), Area Agencies on Aging (AAAs), and the network of service providing agencies.
+The Michigan Department of Health and Human Services (MDHHS), Bureau of Aging, Community Living, and Supports (ACLS Bureau), Operating Standards for Service Programs comprises the operating guidelines to be followed by providers of services to older persons in Michigan.
+This manual represents a compilation of the policies, standards, rules, regulations, and statutes most directly relating to service programs.
+It is intended for use by the ACLS Bureau, Area Agencies on Aging (AAAs), and the network of service providing agencies.
 Statewide Operating Standards are adopted by the Michigan Commission on Services to the Aging (MCSA) following input, review, and comment by the stakeholders of the Michigan Aging Network.

-Prior to the 1981 amendments to the Older Americans Act, the Federal Administration on Aging promulgated specific regulations regarding service provision.
+Prior to the 1981 amendments to the Older Americans Act (OAA), the Federal Administration on Aging promulgated specific regulations regarding service provision.
 In addition, program instructions to state agencies, area agencies, and service providers detailed expected and required activities.
 Since the 1981 amendments, federal direction has been reduced significantly.
-Accordingly, AASA began developing and adopting more explicit state policies which included Minimum Standards for Congregate Meals, Home Delivered Meals, Adult Day Care, In-Home Services and Senior Centers.
+Accordingly, the ACLS Bureau began developing and adopting more explicit state policies which included: Minimum Standards for Congregate Meals, Home Delivered Meals, Adult Day Care, In-HomeServices and Senior Centers.
 This document resulted from a review of these standards and an aggregation of other major policies into one comprehensive publication.